 We're always on the lookout for social change leaders who are hungry to join a collective and distributed network of changemakers, working to improve the wellbeing of Indigenous communities and make society more healthy, inclusive, and fair.

-Applications for the 2020 Fellowship and beyond will then be open to the public.
+Applications for the 2021 Fellowship and beyond will be open to the public.
 You can register your interest now and we'll keep you updated.

 Fellow Selection Criteria